Our Blueprint for young people

 But a lack of work readiness, poor social mobility and the public view that young people felt excluded and disengaged (as reported in our 2012 Youth Matters survey), continued to affect employment opportunities and self-confidence.

 Together, our programmes and partnerships have since helped 1,044,024 under-25s build digital skills and self-esteem, take steps towards the world of work, set up community projects, commit to social action and even establish their own enterprises.
-Read the full report on our blueprint goals and commitments

 To draw talent to our own business we revamped our recruitment programme and created a remunerated apprenticeship, intern and graduate programme.
 Apprentices in particular bring enormous value to our business, often moving into full-time roles where they can excel and stretch their capabilities.